 There are several alternatives to free online therapy for people who cannot access it or prefer other approaches.
 Some other options include the below.

 It can be helpful for individuals to attend an issue-specific support group, such as a group for people with anxiety, addiction, or postpartum depression.
-Support groups allow them to connect with others going through similar experiences.
+Support groups allow people to connect with others going through similar experiences.

 Support group meetings typically take place in person, but some are available online.
 Mental Health America provides a list of support groups.

-However, it is always important to exercise caution when joining online forums, as there is often no trained therapist moderating them.
+However, it is always important to exercise caution when joining online forums, as there may be no trained therapists moderating them.

 Courses, webinars, and workshops

 Many mental health professionals and organizations run online courses, webinars, and workshops about specific topics, such as stress management, anxiety, and depression.

 Many mobile apps are available to support individuals with mental health conditions.
 Some offer information and tips, while others provide tools for mental well-being, such as guided meditation.

 In addition, some apps allow people to connect with trained therapists or peers who are experiencing similar issues.

-Many apps, both paid-for and free, are available in the Apple and Google Play stores.
+Many apps are available in the Apple and Google Play stores.
 Insurance plans may cover paid versions of these apps.
 The Anxiety and Depression Association of America provides a list of mental health apps.

 Crisis and suicide prevention hotlines